 The Boston Garden is home to several regular shows that cater to kids, including the Ringling Brothers Circus and Disney on Ice.
 The Big Apple Circus also comes to City Hall Plaza in the spring.
-Another great kid-friendly event is the Jimmy Fund Scooper Bowl that takes place in June – who doesn’t love all you can eat ice cream?
+Another great kid-friendly Boston with Kids event is the Jimmy Fund Scooper Bowl that takes place in June.
+Who doesn’t love all you can eat ice cream?

 Boston Attractions with Kids